GuanYixuan/pyCapCut/english_readme.md

 - ☑️ [Import `.srt` files](#import-subtitles) to create subtitles in bulk and style them

 # Quick Start
-The `demo.py` example creates a CapCut draft with audio/video media and a line of text, and adds audio fade-in, a video intro animation, a transition, and a text bubble/fancy effect.
+The `demo.py` example creates a CapCut draft with audio/video media and a line of text, and adds audio fade-in, a video intro animation, a transition, keyframes, and a text bubble effect.

 How to run the example:
 1. Find your CapCut Drafts folder path (like `.../CapCut Drafts`) and replace `<your CapCut Drafts folder>` in the code